rajetic/auto_oculus_touch/readme.txt

 Frequency: 1==320Hz, 2==160Hz, 3==106.7Hz, 4=80Hz  (this is the frequency of vibration)
 Amplitude: 0-255 (0 stops vibration, 1-255 are the strength)
 Oneshot: If this is zero, the vibration will stay at the level you set until you manually change/stop it.
 If this is 1, the vibration will be a short pulse then stops on it's own.
+(Note: this probably doesn't work on a Rift-S, they apparently aren't compatible with this style of vibration, it was deprecated)

 Orientation Use
 Yaw: clockwise is positive